Helping individuals with emotional needs and mild to moderate mental illness reach their highest potential.

 There can be a lot of things going on in the mind of an adolescent and young adult that contribute to this problem.
 It can result from problems with family and friends, or just be the heightened emotions in general that teenagers experience.

 The important thing to note is that treatment is possible and may help or alleviate the problem.
 It’s normal, and help is available, so you and your adolescent or young adult don’t have to struggle alone.
+Learn more about Difficulty Functioning at School.

 Inability to Focus

 The inability to focus can heavily impact your life.
 Concentration difficulties can be related to difficulty staying awake, impulsiveness, intrusive thoughts or concerns, overactivity, or inattention.
 However, they can be caused by medical, cognitive, or psychological problems.
+Learn more about the Inability to Focus.

 PTSD (Post-Traumatic Stress Disorder)